 A large cast iron skillet or dutch oven is what I use to make this recipe from start to finish.
 But any deep skillet or stock pot will work too.

 Brown the meat.
 Heat bacon grease or cooking oil in a dutch oven on the stove top over medium high heat.
 Add ground beef and ground sausage to the skillet.
 Mix the meats together as they begin to brown.
+This is the Ground Meat Tool I use to easily break up the meat in the pan.

 Add the flavor.
 As the meats continue to brown, it’s time to add the Holy Trinity of any true Louisiana dish- diced bell pepper, onion and celery.
 These 3 complement each other perfectly and together bring just the right amount of flavor to whatever you’re cooking.
 When the meats are fully browned, stir in all the herbs and spices except for parsley.
 All of this seasoning is what makes this recipe SO GOOD!.